Girls compete with each other. Women empower one another.

 A class designed by a man for men isn’t always the most beneficial class for a woman.

-At SIG Sauer Academy in Epping, New Hampshire, during one of the most intense — and greatest — instructor training experiences I’ve ever had, my classmates (10 men and one woman) and I were informed that if we “messed up” at any point, we (along with our training partners) would have to run over to a huge gong and ring it … 10 times.
+At SIG Sauer Academy in Epping, New Hampshire, I had one of the most intense — and greatest — instructor training experiences ever.
+But my classmates (10 men and 1 woman) and I were informed that if we “messed up” at any point, we (along with our training partners) would have to run over to a huge gong and ring it … 10 times.

-On Day 2, still nervous and jittery, I made a really dumb error during some competition drills with my fellow classmates.
+On day two, still nervous and jittery, I made a really dumb error during some competition drills.
 I neglected to check the status of my firearm.
-I messed up.
-I broke a rule.
-I had clumsily inserted the magazine and racked the slide, unaware that the magazine was not properly seated.
+Unaware that the magazine was not properly seated after clumsily inserting it, I racked the slide.
 Not only was there no round in the chamber when I fired the gun, the magazine decided to bail out on me and clatter to the ground for all to see and hear (and, unfortunately, capture on video).
 I was mortified.
 And I (along with my now disgruntled partner) had to run all the way back to the “gong of shame” and ring it 10 times.

-I might have “learned my lesson” that morning and checked the status of my firearm every time after that error, but I was emotionally off track from that point on.
-I was able to successfully complete the course and the qualification, and I definitely learned a lot from that class (and our outstanding instructor).
+I might have “learned my lesson” that morning and checked the status of my firearm every time after, but I was emotionally off track from that point on.
+I was able to successfully complete the course and the qualification.
+And I definitely learned a lot from that class (and our outstanding instructor).
 But I don’t do competition very well in the first place, and I certainly don’t do humiliation well.

-As a woman, I can’t help but think about how other women would feel in those same kinds of situations, and I can’t help but think about how different we are from men in how we speak, act, contemplate and learn.
+As a woman, I can’t help but think about how other women would feel in those same kinds of situations.
+I can’t help but think about how different we are from men in how we speak, act, contemplate and learn.
 We have unique needs and expectations, and we relate to one another and retain information in distinctive ways.
-So a class designed by a man for men isn’t always the most beneficial class for a woman.
+So training designed by a man for men isn’t always the most beneficial class for a woman.

 Want another example of pathos and how women and men differ in the firearms classroom?
 Here’s a powerful experience from a friend of mine.
 She wasn’t unlike the other students in her basic firearms class.
 She was a mother, wife, businesswoman and sister.
 And she was taking the class with some friends and family members to gain knowledge about guns and overcome some of the fear that went along with her lack of knowledge and training.

 She was doing fine with the majority of the class, but at the live-fire range, with many of the students anxious about shooting for the first time, the instructor asked them to focus and concentrate on the paper silhouette targets in front of them.
 And then he told everyone to envision those targets as real.
-Real danger.
-Real evil.
-Real people.
+Real danger, real evil … and real people.

 The students brought their firearms up to the targets and focused on the sights.
 Shots began to ring out all around my friend.
 But she had frozen.
-The teacher noticed her posture, thinking she’d gotten startled, scared or put off by the noise, and he assumed she just needed that extra moment or two to pull the trigger.
+The teacher noticed her posture, thinking she’d gotten startled, scared or put off by the noise.
+He assumed she just needed that extra moment or two to pull the trigger.
 But then he noticed something else — the tears streaming down her face.

 The instructor was shocked and unsure how to proceed.
 Clearly, this experience was more than my friend had been prepared for … and more than she was ready to deal with in a fleeting moment.
 This student needed time to come to terms with and accept the certainty and the significance of utilizing a firearm for personal protection.
 It was an important lesson learned that day for the student and the teacher.